Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * appearance changes are described clearly
 * outfit changes are concrete
 * cleanup is actually narrated
-* base character cards are reasonably clean
+* base character cards have clean names or triggers

 It works less well when:

 * the prose uses only pronouns for long stretches
 * appearance changes are implied but never stated
 * several characters are described in one tangled sentence
-* base character cards have messy or non-name keys
-* characters have no usable title or name-like trigger

-For best results, keep your tracked cast list focused on the characters who actually matter for recurring on-screen continuity.
+* the AI uses very abstract appearance language

 * * *